 Miles Coleman, Secretary

 Miles is an attorney practicing primarily in the areas of appellate advocacy and First Amendment law.
-He has represented Fortune 500 companies, death row inmates, several monasteries and seminaries, New York Times bestselling authors, and governmental entities.
-He is one of the inaugural members of the SC Bar’s Wellness Commission and serves as the chairman of the South Carolina chapter of the Federalist Society for Law and Public Policy.
-Mr. Coleman is a Blackstone Legal Fellow, a Washington Fellow of the National Review Institute, and a graduate of the Leadership South Carolina class of 2015.
-He lives in Columbia, South Carolina with his wife, three sons, two Great Danes, and a Siamese cat.
+He has represented Fortune 500 companies, current and former State Governors and federal elected officials, public and private universities, death row inmates, churches, and charitable entities.
+He has been recognized by Super Lawyers™ and Best Lawyers in America™ for his practice in the areas of appellate law, First Amendment law, and commercial litigation.
+Mr. Coleman serves as the chairman of the South Carolina chapter of the Federalist Society for Law and Public Policy and as a board member of Reaching and Teaching International Ministries.
+Mr. Coleman is a Blackstone Legal Fellow, a Washington Fellow of the National Review Institute, and a graduate of Leadership South Carolina.
+He lives in Greenville, South Carolina with his wife and four children.

 Cindi Brodhecker, Board of Directors